aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon
 This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee MAchine Addon.
 This PCB adds WiFi and BLE capabilities to any home or office coffee machine.
-Is able to control water temperature, order a cup of coffee and grid coffee beans.
+Is able to control water temperature, order a cup of coffee (with possibility control of quantity of coffee in the cup) and grid coffee beans.
 To all those looking for a LCD touch solutions, this PCB features a connection to NEXTION LCD panels so one car order a cup of coffee using the LCD Touch.
 This PCB can be powered using 220V AC or regular 5V DC.
 Control of the coffee machine can be made using a 220V relays.

 ![](https://views.whatilearened.today/views/github/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon.svg)